Congyuwang/CommandLineCalculator/README.md

 # Minimalism-Calculator

-This is a minimal calculator in Java that allows variable assignment and supports basic functions.
+This is a simple calculator program that allows _variable definition_, and supports many useful functions.

-Use up and down arrow key to navigate through history.
+Use UP and DOWN to browse input history.

-Press enter to calculate result.
+Press ENTER to calculate result.

-Click help to see help.
+Use ';' to separate multiple expressions in a line.

 ## Help Menu

-This is a simple calculator program that allows _variable definition_, and supports _basic functions_ like exponential, logarithm, and square root.
-The smallest floating number is 1E-15.
-Any number smaller with an absolute value smaller than that is treated as 0.

 ### Keymap